themadblogger/themadblogger.github.io/_posts/2006-10-06-Yankees-Suck.md

 image:
 categories: ''
 ---
-Coming from a Red Sox fan,&nbsp;TMB thinks the Yankess Suck!
+Coming from a Red Sox fan, TMB thinks the Yankess Suck!
 Go Detroit!

 No one in America, outside the city of New York, wants to see a Subway Series.